ubarsc/rios/doc/source/concurrency.rst

 However, apart from that, there is probably no good reason to use this, and CW_THREADS is preferred.

-Since all workers are on the same machine, there is no particular benefit to having each worker do its own reading, so this should be used with computeWorkersRead=False.

 Style Summary Table
 -------------------
 This table summarizes a few of the most common combinations of parameters